 The United States Department of Homeland Security issued a warning this week for malicious cyber activity targeting ERP applications including SAP.
-The warning is based on the findings of a recent report issued by Digital Shadows and Onapsis.
+The warning is based on the findings of a recent report issued by Digital Shadows.
 The report discusses the dramatic rise in cyber attacks on widely used ERP applications.
 The report echoes the findings of an earlier study by Gartner that predicted a growth in attacks targeted at business applications.

 The findings of the report are summarized below.